Croydon power stations: Croydon A

 The first power station built on the site, which would later become known as Croydon A power station, was opened in 1896.
 The station was designed by Sir Alexander Kennedy and built near Croydon Gas Works by the Croydon Corporation.
 Three 120 kW alternating current (AC) generators were installed by British Thomson Houston.
-Rotating at 360 rpm the 20 pole alternators generated an alternating current at the American standard of 60Hz.
+Rotating at 360 rpm the 20 pole alternators generated an alternating current at the American standard of 60 Hz.
 A condition of the contract was that British Thomson Houston would initially run the power station, whose resident engineer was A. L. C. Fell.
 His chief assistant Charles Merz took over a year later, and in 1925–6 was consulted for Britain's National Grid as a pioneer of transmission systems.
 The corporation took over the operation in 1898 and appointed Mr T H Minshall as their chief engineer.

 The electricity was distributed at 2,000 V to five substations, which dropped the voltage down to 200 V. Initially the electricity supplied a small compulsory area of about 1/2 sqmi, composed mainly of shops and businesses.
 Street lighting was also provided by 50 arc lights fed directly from the generating station after rectification to direct current (DC).
 The standards (lamp-posts) for the arc lights were cast and installed by the local Waddon firm Wenham and Waters Ltd, who also won the contract to light Croydon’s Municipal Building (Town Hall), which opened the same year.

-By 1901 the station contained two 250kW and two 500kW BTH Belliss steam alternators the generated power had increased to over 1.8MW, now distributed via 26 substations to supply an area of about 12 sqmi to its nearly 800 customers.
-To reduce transmission losses, electricity was transmitted at 5,000v to outlying districts and AC was used there for street lighting.
-Additionally, power for Croydon Corporation tram system was supplied from two 300kW direct current sets by the Electric Construction Company, coupled to Belliss engines.
+By 1901 the station contained two 250 kW and two 500 kW BTH Belliss steam alternators the generated power had increased to over 1.8 MW, now distributed via 26 substations to supply an area of about 12 sqmi to its nearly 800 customers.
+To reduce transmission losses, electricity was transmitted at 5,000 V to outlying districts and AC was used there for street lighting.
+Additionally, power for Croydon Corporation tram system was supplied from two 300 kW direct current sets by the Electric Construction Company, coupled to Belliss engines.